joseotaviorf/oh-my-pi/bietlejuice/jobs/composer/dags/fastforward/fastforward.md

 ### Responsible Data Team

-For any questions or concerns about this DAG, please contact the Data Engineering or Data Analytics team responsible listed in the [DAG owners](https://www.notion.so/productquintoandar/DAG-Owners-01810df413074722b014ac1cf033b7bd).
+For any questions or concerns about this DAG, please contact the Dag Owner Team.

 </details>